sbrotee63/sbrotee63.github.io/_pages/about.md

 I worked as a data engineer in Enosis Solutions, Dhaka for one and a half years right after my graduation.

-My research interests lie in automated vehicles, deep reinforcement learning, cyber-physical systems, internet of things, and robotics.
+My research interests lie in automated vehicles, deep reinforcement learning, cyber-physical systems, internet of things, systems security and robotics.

 I have been working as a research assistant in Green Networking Research (GNR) Group under the supervision of Professor Dr. Md.
 Abdur Razzaque since my undergraduate days.
 My current objective is to pursue a suitable CS PhD degree to fulfill my dream of becoming a proficient CS researcher, and make meaningful contributions towards my research fields.